Learning Outcomes

 This article has covered the following key knowledge points:

-- A valid real estate contract must include the parties, property description, price, and signature.
+- A valid real estate contract must include the parties, property description, price (or definite price formula), and a signature by the party to be charged.

-- The property must be described with reasonable certainty.
+- The property must be described with reasonable certainty; vague references that could fit multiple parcels usually fail.

 Key Terms and Concepts